EmmanuelLefevre/Documentations/Tutorials/powershell_git_pull_script.md

 👌 Others many controls and features have been added 👌

 ## PROCEDURE

+1. **Initialization :** The Get-DefaultGlobalGitIgnoreTemplate function holds the source of truth (OS files, IDEs, Languages...)

+2. **Validation Loop :** Iterates through the defined repository list

+- Integrity Check : verifies the folder exists and is a valid Git repository
+- Security Check : ensures the local origin remote matches the expected GitHub URL

+3. **Update Strategy :**

+- Fetch : performs a git fetch --prune to refresh remote references
+- Prioritize : sorts branches (Main/Master -> Dev/Develop -> others)
+- Action : auto-updates integration branches + triggers Interactive Mode for feature branches

+4. **Maintenance: :**

+- Safety : blocks updates if the working tree is dirty or has unpushed commits
+- Cleanup : proposes deletion for orphaned (gone) or fully merged branches

+5. **Reporting :** Generates a summary table with status (✅ Updated, ⏩ Skipped, ❌ Failed) and execution time

+## INSTALLATION PROCEDURE

 1. For Windows 10 get the fully path where PowerShell was installed :